-I hope you have enjoyed the “Müller-Lyer Illusion” (1889).
+I hope you enjoy the “Müller-Lyer Illusion” (1889).
 When one bisects the horizontal line, it is quite normal that large errors are made, so don’t be annoyed or disappointed (I err by ≈ 10%).

 This phenomenon is placed in the category “size constancy” because I find the perspective explanation (see further down) very convincing.
 Müller-Lyer’s original figure showed two double-ended arrows, here I used the Brentano variant.

 The German satirical magazine ‘Pardon’ published in ≈1970 an article on this illusion.
 It was accompanied by the two neighbouring pictures, demonstrating a Müller-Lyer effect on enclosed objects ;-).
 [The right elephant not only looks larger, but also happier…]

 The picture on the right (from Amazingart) demonstrates the perspective explanation (Gregory 1968):